July 13-15, 2021 | Sandia National Laboratories | Virtual Event

 Call for Participation

-The Malware Technical Exchange Meeting (MTEM) is an annual classified meeting hosted by one of the US Government Federally Funded Research and Development Centers (FFRDCs) that brings together practitioners and researchers from government, FFRDCs, academia, and industry.
-In its twelfth year, MTEM 2021 will again discuss the important problems in the area of malware, reverse engineering, incident response, trends analysis, and research.
-MTEM 2021 will feature highly relevant keynote speakers and presentations on new and novel work, and it will offer opportunities for networking and idea sharing.
+The Malware Technical Exchange Meeting (MTEM) is an annual event that brings together practitioners and researchers from government, Federally Funded Research and Development Centers (FFRDCs), academia, and industry.
+In its twelfth year, MTEM will promote discussion on the important problems in malware, reverse engineering, incident response, trends analysis, and research.
+New for 2021, MTEM will be an online event and will again feature highly relevant keynote speakers and presentations on new and novel work.